Technology

 The CAAS pre-amp circuit consists of a bespoke 128 step, relay switched resistor volume control.

-The front panel volume control only provides a reference voltage to the internal analogue to digital converter (ADC).
+The front panel volume control provides a reference voltage to the internal analogue to digital converter (ADC).
 This ADC feeds into the CAAS computer system which processes the data, reduces jitter and hysteresis and allows for remote control and LAN Networked device control.
-The CAAS computer system then controls a bank of high quality silver contact relays which switch different configurations of high precision, high quality metal film resistors to produce attenuation levels between -50dB and 0dB in 128 discrete steps.
-Although this is a vastly more complex system than the standard audio potentiometer, the sonic purity achieved far exceeds that of any potentiometer on the market.
+The CAAS computer system subsequently controls a bank of high quality silver contact relays which switch different configurations of high precision, high quality metal film resistors to produce attenuation levels between -64dB and 0dB in 128 discrete steps.
+Although this is a vastly more complex system than the standard audio potentiometer, the sonic purity achieved vastly exceeds that of any potentiometer on the market.